 You can have your refund (or part of it) directly deposited to a traditional IRA, Roth IRA, or SEP-IRA, but not a SIMPLE IRA.
 You must establish the IRA at a bank or other eligible financial institution before you request direct deposit.
 Make sure your direct deposit will be accepted.
-You must also notify the trustee or custodian of your account of the year to which the deposit is to be applied (unless the trustee or custodian will not accept a deposit for 2011).
+You must also notify the trustee or custodian of your account of the year to which the deposit is to be applied (unless the trustee or custodian will not accept a deposit for 2012).
 If you do not, the trustee or custodian can assume the deposit is for the year during which you are filing your return.
-For example, if you file your 2011 return during 2012 and do not notify the trustee or custodian in advance, the trustee or custodian can assume the deposit to your IRA in 2012 is for 2012.
-If you designate your deposit to be for 2011, you must verify that the deposit was actually made to the account by the due date of the return (without regard to extensions).
-If the deposit is not made by that date, the deposit is not an IRA contribution for 2011.
-In that case, you must file an amended 2011 return and reduce any IRA deduction and any retirement savings contributions credit you claimed.
+For example, if you file your 2012 return during 2013 and do not notify the trustee or custodian in advance, the trustee or custodian can assume the deposit to your IRA in 2013 is for 2013.
+If you designate your deposit to be for 2012, you must verify that the deposit was actually made to the account by the due date of the return (without regard to extensions).
+If the deposit is not made by that date, the deposit is not an IRA contribution for 2012.
+In that case, you must file an amended 2012 return and reduce any IRA deduction and any retirement savings contributions credit you claimed.

-You and your spouse, if filing jointly, each may be able to contribute up to \$5,000 (\$6,000 if age 50 or older at the end of 2011) to a traditional IRA or Roth IRA for 2011.
-The limit for 2012 is also \$5,000 (\$6,000 if age 50 or older at the end of 2012).
+You and your spouse, if filing jointly, each may be able to contribute up to \$5,000 (\$6,000 if age 50 or older at the end of 2012) to a traditional IRA or Roth IRA for 2012.
 You may owe a penalty if your contributions exceed these limits, and these limits may be reduced depending on your compensation.
-See Pub.
-590 for more information on IRAs.
+For more information on IRAs, including limits that apply for 2013, see Pub.
+590.

-Treasury Direct® Account
+TreasuryDirect® Account